Epicurius/Dynamic-memory-library/README.md

 ##	My dynamic memory allocation & management library in c.

-My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling.
+My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling. <br>
-The project was written in following the Norm.
-See TheNorm.md in the root of the repository.
+The project was written in accordance with the Norm.
+See TheNorm.md in the root of the repository.<br>

 #### Summary